predis/predis/README.markdown

 ## Main features ##

 - Full support for Redis 1.2, 2.0 and 2.2.
 Different versions of Redis are supported via server profiles.
-- Client-side sharding (support for consistent hashing and custom distribution strategies).
+- Client-side sharding with support for consistent hashing and custom distribution strategies.
-- Command pipelining on single and multiple connections.
+- Command pipelining on single and aggregated connections.
-- Abstraction for Redis transactions (>= 2.0) with support for CAS operations (>= 2.2).
+- Abstraction for Redis transactions (Redis >= 2.0) with support for CAS operations (Redis >= 2.2).
-- Lazy connections (connections to Redis instances are only established just in time).
+- Lazy connections to Redis instances are automatically estabilished upon the first call to a command.
 - Ability to connect to Redis using TCP/IP or UNIX domain sockets by default.
 - Flexible system to define and register your own set of commands to a client instance.